BluePlay-Games/Tutorial/README.md

 On the repository you would like to contribute to, follow these steps.
 - If this is your first time, Click the button above the code, and right next to the thing that says main, that says _ Branch(es) and click "New Branch"<br>
 - If this is your second time, Click the _ Branch(es) button, and under your branches click a branch.
 If it says "_ Commits behind" Click that, and create pull request, go to pull requests tab, and merge the pull request.
-<B> If it says "_ Commits ahead, that branch can not be used.
+<B> If it says "_ Commit(s) ahead" on this step, that branch can not be used.
 Follow "If this is your first time."
 - Reload the page. </b>
 - Under "Your Branches", click the branch you just made.
 - Now, if this is not a game, you can simply edit it with the pencil button.